-Welcome to the final edition of the Q2 2022 earnings season weekly update on trending topics, macro trends and key management commentary.
+Welcome to the final edition of the Q2 22 Trending Earnings Topics on trending topics, macro trends and key management commentary.
 Almost 90% of S&P 500 companies have reported earnings to date.
 CS Disco, Owlet, SmartRent, Procore Technologies, ON24 & IAC were some of the prominent IT reporters from last week.
 Here are some key trending topics that emerged during earnings updates over this period:

 - M&A Highlights: Companies are frequently reporting on their appetite to pursue M&A deals to expand their business value, while some are also noting how recent acquisitions have paved the way for robust revenue growth

 - CapEx Boost: As organizations report on their capital deployment initiatives this quarter, it’s notable that capital expenditures among S&P 500 companies are growing faster than stock repurchases compared to early 2021

 - R&D & Product Innovation: While the market continues to remain volatile and economic uncertainty looms, businesses are focusing on new product development and innovations to help them stand out in a competitive environment

 Q2 22 Trending Earnings Topics: Companies are frequently reporting on their appetite to pursue M&A deals to expand their business value, while some are also noting how recent acquisitions have paved the way for robust revenue growth.

 Now let’s move for capital markets franchise where the acquisition of Itiviti is helping to transform our position in the market.
 In capital markets, we’re driving trading innovation, simplifying global post-trade technology, and building new enterprise data and network-enabled solutions.
 Itiviti’s leading front office capabilities have meaningfully extended our franchise, deepening our relationships with key clients.
 Capital markets revenues rose 39% to $921 million primarily driven by our acquisition of Itiviti on which I will touch in a moment.